xi/django-bs/README.md

     rendering.
 -   Does not include dismiss-buttons for alerts to avoid depending on JavaScript.
--   Does not include field errors at the top of forms as they are already displayed on the fields themselves.
+-   Non-field errors are styled as alerts.
 -   Improved accessibility.
 -   You will have to load bootstrap yourself.
 -   No configuration.